-One of the hardest tasks when you set up your own online store is to write your financial plan.
-You’ve tough questions to answer.
-For example, how many customers will you get, and how much will they spend?
-What does your pricing, promotional and cost plan look like month by month?
-How long before you make a profit?
+One of the hardest tasks when setting up your own online store is writing your financial plan.
+You have to answer some tough questions.
+How many customers you’ll get.
+How much they’ll spend.
+What your pricing, promotional and cost plan will look like month by month.
+And how long before you make a profit.

-They’re tough questions because until you start selling, you don’t have certain answers.
-You can only go with educated guesses on the commercials.
-But you need this plan to secure the resources you need to drive sales, pay costs and make a profit.
+They’re tough because until you start selling, you can only make educated guesses at the answers.
+But you need this plan to secure the resources used to drive sales, pay costs and make a profit.

 Many people find this financial planning hard work, especially before they start selling.

 It’s very conceptual and numbers driven.
 Not everyone’s an accountant, or financially minded.

 All those numbers and spreadsheets can be a grind to work through if they’re not your thing.

 We’ve worked on many online store profit and losses.
 The only good news is the more you do them, the easier they get.